Mon, 10/04/2021Dr. Eve Riskin returns to UW ECE with big plans for STARS

 Mon, 05/24/2021ADVANCE featured in UW Engineering article celebrating 20 years of supporting women faculty in STEM

-UW Engineering article highlights UW ADVANCE’s 20 years of supporting women faculty and developing leaders in STEM
+UW Engineering article highlights ADVANCE’s contributions over the past 20 years to supporting women faculty and promoting diversity and equity in STEM at UW.

 Fri, 02/26/2021Best Colleges quotes UW ADVANCE Director Joyce Yen in article on DEI strategies in STEM

 In the Best Colleges article, "Achieving Diversity and Inclusion in College STEM", UW ADVANCE Director Joyce Yen offers insight into colleges' diversity efforts and the cultural change required in STEM.

 Wed, 12/30/2020The LATTICE Team's article appears in the Nov.
 2020 issue of ASEE's Prism Magazine